 4. All matters related to bankruptcy proceedings, with the exception of adversary proceedings.

 E. The court will not authorize a referral to arbitration under Section 654 of the Alternative Dispute Resolution Act unless the parties dismiss the action without prejudice pending the results of the arbitration.

 No lawyer or party or person acting on their behalf shall contact any juror serving in this court, either before or after impanelment, without the prior permission of the trial judge or magistrate judge.

-Unless otherwise ordered by the court, papers shall be filed, signed and served electronically as required by the Court's Administrative Procedures for Electronic Filing and Service.
+Unless otherwise ordered by the court, papers shall be filed, signed and served electronically as required by the Court's Electronic Filing Procedures for Electronic Filing and Service.